allinbits/cosmos-cash-poc/README.md

 ---

-Cosmos cash is a distributed application that stores data in a [key/value store](https://www.techopedia.com/definition/26284/key-value-store) and secures that data using a [Proof Of Authority](https://changelly.com/blog/what-is-proof-of-authority-poa/) consensus algorithm.
+Cosmos cash is a distributed application that stores data in a [key/value store](https://www.techopedia.com/definition/26284/key-value-store) and is secured using a [Proof Of Authority](https://github.com/allinbits/modules/tree/master/x/poa) consensus algorithm.

 The goal of the application is to re-define how an [electric money institution](https://thebanks.eu/emis) works by leveraging the [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/) and [tendermint](https://github.com/tendermint/tendermint/).